Hou-Lab-CSHL/cheese3d/README.md

 INSERT GIF OF FACIAL MOVEMENT w/ TRACKING

-If you utilize Cheese3D, please cite our preprint:
+If you use Cheese3D, please cite our preprint:
 ```
 @article {Daruwalla2024.05.07.593051,
     author = {Daruwalla, Kyle and Martin, Irene Nozal and Frankel, Andrew and Nagli{\v c}, Diana and Ahmad, Zainab and Hou, Xun Helen},